Under Construction: Newtownards to Green Road Bangor

 Project Value: An investment of c£5.6M; funded by the Department for Infrastructure in conjunction with the Department for Transport (DfT) through the Levelling Up Fund (LUF) and Ards and North Down Borough Council.

-• Path works will be carried out alongside the Green Road Community Centre and along the stretch of the route that terminates at the Green Road.
+- Path works alongside the Green Road Community Centre and along the stretch of the route that terminates at the Green Road.

-• Vegetation clearance will continue in a number of locations, including sections of the Greenway route which connect SERC to the Somme and Breezemount to the Ark Farm.
+- Vegetation clearance in a number of locations, including sections of the Greenway route which connect SERC to the Somme and Breezemount to the Ark Farm.

-• New drainage will be installed along the Bangor Road with new parking bays formed along the section of the Greenway, adjacent to the Ark Farm.
+- New drainage along the Bangor Road with new parking bays formed along the section of the Greenway, adjacent to the Ark Farm.

 At Floodgates Park, verges have been filled and graded and several lengths of the Greenway route have undergone vegetation clearance to maximise the available width for new and existing pathways.